Eagle House, Sandhurst

 Music is also well catered for with the usual singing and ensemble groups.
 Over 70% of the kids play at least one musical instrument, including the harp, oboe, brass and even the bagpipes; and they have a healthy number taking LAMDA exams.
 The Music Room, currently in a large temporary building, looks a little shabby in comparison to the rest of the school.
 But the space is large, the teaching is top notch (both are composers and musicians) and the list of peri staff is long.

 The school’s Latin motto is Sublimiora Petamus.
 A quick Google and I discover it means, ‘Aiming high’ and there’s a lot of that going on.
-A recent ISI inspection at the end of 2017 (in between carol concerts and mulled wine) reported excellence across the board.
+An ISI inspection at the end of 2017 reported excellence across the board.
 The results speak for themselves with a record 24 scholarships awarded to Y8 children to 11 different schools, including Wellington College, Radley, Bradfield College, Queen Anne’s, Charterhouse and Millfield.
 For a non-selective school, that’s impressive.

 The son of a clergyman, Andrew Barnard is undeniably a kind, considerate head who knows the school inside out.
-He first arrived at EHS in 1990 as a junior teacher, climbed the ladder elsewhere before taking up the top job in 2006.
-He’s one of only 12 heads in the school’s 200-year history (and one of them only lasted a year!)
-After such a long time in the job, the inspectors raising their paddles to reveal all round ‘Excellent’ score, and a school that runs like a well-oiled machine, you might worry change could be afoot.
-But, the impression I get, is that there’s always more to be done.
+He’s one of only 12 in the school’s 200-year history (and one of them only lasted a year!)
+You might worry change could be afoot.
+But, the impression I get is that there’s always more to be done.
 Andrew’s front-loaded the school day with 4 lessons in the morning, and 2 in the afternoon with activities and games when the kids are more tired.
-All prep is completed at school, so children can relax at home.
-And he recently dropped humanities in the Common Entrance exam because the curriculum was being bent out of shape to fit testing – cue bored kids, switching off and flicking bits of rubber.
-Just me? *Sorry, Mr Steane*…
+He’s also one of the few heads leading the charge in dropping Common Entrance.
+A hot topic right now.
+He has already binned the humanities exam and by 2020 it will be bye bye Common Entrance, hello exciting new curriculum that’s rich, robust and assessed to fuel the older children’s love of learning.
+No more bored kids, switching off and flicking bits of rubber.

-Most prep schools offer nurseries and pre-prep these days (and the ones that don’t are fast ) – Eagle House School is no different.
-So little people here can start at the term they turn 3 in a modern nursery called The Nest and move up through pre-prep into the senior school.
+Most prep schools offer nurseries and pre-prep these days (and the ones that don’t are fast).
+The little people at Eagle House can start at the term they turn 3 in a modern nursery called The Nest and move up through pre-prep into the senior school.
 There is no fair weather learning, the littlies are booted out every day – and they love it.
 There’s fab outdoor learning area, adventure playground, lots of green spaces and woodland to run around, have fun and experience nature first hand.
 They also use all the facilities of the main school – not least specialist teachers who teach ICT, French, music and sport to your little geniuses.

 Boarding is available for 65 boys and girls and the rooms are upstairs in the main house.
 They’re not going to win any interiors prizes, but the girls’ rooms have a bit more personality, decorated with posters, pictures and pom poms; while the boys’ can only be described as functional.
 This is place to rest their weary heads after a long day, not to channel their inner Laurence Llewlyn-Bowen.
 It has a very home from home feel and the spectacular staircase leads downstairs to eat and hang out on the squishy fireside sofas.